Updated by designer Cristin Burton on Feb. 17th, 2015.

 3. Select layer mask.
 Return to the layers tab and select the white rectangle that's linked to your adjustment layer.
 This is your layer mask.
 Think of it like an invisible grayscale image that tells Photoshop how much of the adjustment to apply to each pixel of your image.
 White areas of the mask will apply the adjustment layer fully, while black parts will apply no adjustment at all.

 5. Select the sky.
 Next, select the areas of your image where we want to apply the adjustment.
-In the image above, select the wand tool and set the tolerance level at 18.
+In the image above, select the wand tool and set the tolerance level at around 20.
 Then click to select the blue sky.
 You probably need to add to the selection (shift + click with magic wand) and use your lasso tool to further clean it up.

 6. Apply a gradient to the layer mask.
 Keeping this area selected, click back on the layer mask we filled with black in step 4.
 Use the gradient tool to fill this selection with a gradient from white to black, with white at the top.
 To do this, make sure black and white are the selections in your color selector, and drag the gradient tool while holding down the shift key, which will ensure the gradient is perfectly level.